Skip to content

 See the full image documentation in the versatiles directory of the versatiles-docker repo.

-The image versatiles-frontend packages the VersaTiles server together with the latest developer front‑end.
-This is the quickest way to spin up a local map viewer.
+The image versatiles-frontend packages the VersaTiles server together with the latest developer frontend already baked in.
+Only the tile data needs to be on disk:

 bash